caseyamcl/phpoaipmh/README.md

     {
         "require": {
             "caseyamcl/phpoaipmh": "^3.0",
-            "guzzlehttp/guzzle":   "^6.3"
+            "guzzlehttp/guzzle":   "^7.0"
         }
     }

 Or, drop the `src` folder into your application and use a PSR-4 autoloader to include the files.

-*Note:* Guzzle v6.0 is recommended, but if you do not wish to use Guzzle v6 for whatever reason, you can use any one of the following:
+*Note:* Guzzle v6.0 or v7.0 is recommended, but if you do not wish to use Guzzle v6 for whatever reason, you can use any one of the following:

 * Guzzle 5.0 - You can use Guzzle v5 instead of v6.